Search

-There are 7 types of rest.
+There are seven types of rest.
 How do you know which one(s) you really need?

-Are you tired after a complete night of sleep?
-Feeling “rested” doesn’t always happen from a full night’s sleep.
+Are you tired after a full night of sleep?
+Feeling “rested” doesn’t always happen from deep slumber.

-In her viral TEDx talk, board-certified internal medicine physician Saundra Dalton-Smith reveals 7 types of rest that are needed to feel fully energized and reset.
+In her viral TEDx talk, board-certified internal medicine physician Saundra Dalton-Smith reveals seven types of rest that are needed to feel fully energized and reset.

-Each type of rest has to do with different parts of our mental, physical and spiritual well-being.
-We outline below the 7 types of rest according to Dr. Dalton-Smith.
+Each type of rest supports different aspects of our mental, physical and spiritual well-being.
+We outline below the seven types of rest according to Dr. Dalton-Smith.
 Are you getting the right type of rest?

 1. Physical Rest